 The second phase aims at the definition of a workflow and of the specific requirements of the data for managing GeoBIM information within two specific use cases:

-  The project is expected to finish end 2019.
+The project is expected to finish middle 2020.

 Ellul, C., Stoter, J., Harrie, L., Shariat, M., Behan, A., Pla, M. (2018).
 Investigating the state of play of GeoBIM across Europe.
 International Archives of the Photogrammetry, Remote Sensing & Spatial Information Sciences, XLII-4/W10, 19-26, 2018, 3DGeoinfo conference, Delft, 1-2 October 2018. https://doi.org/10.5194/isprs-archives-XLII-4-W10-19-2018.

 Noardo, F., Ellul, C., Harrie, L., Overland, I., Shariat, M., Arroyo Ohori, K., Stoter, S. (2019).
 Opportunities and challenges for GeoBIM in Europe: developing a building permits use-case to raise awareness and examine technical interoperability challenge.
 Journal of Spatial Science – Special issue “Nexus of BIM and GIS: integrating building and geospatial data” https://doi.org/10.1080/14498596.2019.1627253